bangbangcon/bangbangcon.github.io/speakers.md

 Ever wanted to communicate a secret message to friend, lover or the national security officer of your country? (yes, I'm talking to you spies from all over the world).
 You might think end-to-end encryption got you covered, but after 2013, the NSA leaks and all that stuff, you never know!
 What do you do?
 You go back to the basics: Steganography!
 In this talk I want to share with you the basics of steganography and how you can use use it to hide messages in the vintage MIDI files we all loved from the 90's.
 More specifically, we are going to hide an audio message within the channels, patterns and events of a MIDI file.
 Finally, we will decode the message and listen to it!

-**David** loves to help people realise that hard things are not so hard with a smile and hard work.
+**David** loves to help people realize that hard things are not so hard with a smile and hard work.
 He also cares a lot about the wellbeing of people in this fast-paced tech world.
 He believes that people who understand technology should use it with ethics and moral and that caring about your user is more important than the money you put in your pocket.

 ---